nunezkendall/personal-git/answers.md

     Map](https://app.datadoghq.com/infrastructure/map) to see that the
     agent is indeed reporting back to Datadog.

--   A successful initial 'vagrant up' or 'vagrant provision' should give you the following:
+-   A successful initial `vagrant up` or `vagrant provision` should give you the following:

 ## Tagging